Sustainability

 • Observance of laws, regulations, and corporate ethics

-• 1.1.Determination, revision, or abolition of basic policies related to the observance of laws, regulations, and corporate ethics, including the Code of Conduct
+• 1.1.Determination, revision, or abolition of basic policies related to the observance of laws, regulations, and corporate ethics

 Note: Deliberation items for Board of Directors meetings